 Place the whole nutmeg, cardamom pods, and cinnamon sticks on a cutting board and smash them with a heavy skillet until the spices are in smallish pieces.
 Combine all of the spices and orange zest on a square of doubled cheesecloth.
 Tie up the spice bundle with kitchen twine, leaving plenty of room in the cheesecloth for the spices to bloom.
 Add it to the saucepan with the sugar mixture.

 Place the saucepan over medium heat and bring to a simmer, stirring the bag of spices around.
+Alternately, you can also use one of those slow cookers you get on unclutterer for this step.
 Continue simmering for about 5 minutes, until you have a thick syrup.
 Pour in the rest of the wine, lower the heat as low as it will go, and let the wine gently heat up for another hour or so.
 Do not allow it to simmer.
 Add the cognac or calvados if using, then ladle into mugs and serve warm, garnishing with a cinnamon stick or star anise if desired.

 A cheap, fruity red wine is best for this.
 The nuances in expensive wine will be cloaked by the spices, and anything with heavy tannins will make it bitter.